 Naho Takamiya is an ordinary high school student who receives a letter one day from her future self, dated ten years into the future.
 The letter accurately predicts events from that day, including the arrival of new student, Kakeru Naruse, whom she must save from an unknown event, before its too late.

-Orange can be described as a sweet dusting of icing sugar and truly synonymous of a typical shoujo (girls) manga and yet novel in its portrayal of science-fiction elements.
+Orange can be described as a sweet dusting of icing sugar but also an expression of loss and depression.
+It felt synonymous of a typical shoujo (girls) manga and yet novel in its portrayal of science-fiction elements.
 It follows the sweet unassuming main character, Naho Takamiya and her friends as they try to save their new classmate, Kakeru Naruse from some unavoidable fate.

-Although somewhat disenfranchised with the predictability of the high school setting in almost any Slice-Of-Life manga one may offhandedly stumble upon, I liked reading Orange, especially given the sci-fi elements that elevated it from being a banal and flowery story about friendship.
+Although somewhat disenfranchised with the predictability of the high school setting in almost any Slice-Of-Life manga one may offhandedly stumble upon, I very much enjoyed reading Orange, especially given the sci-fi elements that elevated it from being a banal story about friendship.

 Friendship is one of the manga’s core themes and is explored in a way that is touching and cognizant of female sentimentality, which would make it appealing to its target readers.
 I appreciated the nicety of this sense of friendship throughout the manga, however I found it to be stereotypical and therefore not always representative of how high school actually works.
 For example, Hiroto Suwa is the tall, athletic ringleader of Naho’s group, Azusa Murasaka is the typical image conscious best friend and Saku Hagita is the super-smart quiet one.
 Essentially all of the friends in this circle each pander to a certain cliché.